 I Definitely Have Mice in my Apartment – Now What Should I do?

 The first order of business is to notify your landlord.
-By law, your landlord needs to make sure your apartment is safe and sanitary condition for you to live in.
-A mouse infested apartment does not meet these guidelines.
+By law, your landlord needs to make sure your apartment is in a safe and sanitary condition for you to live in.
+A mouse-infested apartment does not meet these guidelines.